 420.1.
-Wastewater Treatment Plants and Collection Facilities
+Wastewater Treatment Plants and Collection Facilitie

-Significant impacts on WWTPs, interceptors, regulators and pumping stations may occur if the project would result in:
+Significant impacts on WWTPs, interceptors, regulations and pumping stations may occur if the project would result in:

-- Inconsistency with the provisions of a Consent Order or other applicable regulatory program. - Significantly increased wastewater or combined flows that would affect sanitary or combined sewer pumping stations, regulators or interceptors with limited or no existing capacity. - Loadings exceed capacity per specific SPDES parameters and limits.

-Privately operated treatment plants that would result in lowered water quality in the receiving water body would have significant adverse impacts on that water body.
-A project that would increase flows at a privately operated treatment plant to above allowable flows indicated in the SPDES permit would have significant adverse impacts.
-Privately operated pumping stations that would discharge to inadequately-sized sewers would have an adverse impact on the collection system.
+- Inconsistency with the provisions and Consent Order or other applicable regulatory program. - Significantly increased wastewater or combined lows that would affect sanitary or combined sewer pumping stations, regulator, or interceptor, with limited or no existing capacity. - Loadings that would exceed capacity per specific PDES parameters and limits. - Privately operated treatment plants that would result in lowered water quality in the receiving waterbody would have significant adverse impacts on that waterbody.
+A project that would increase flows at a privately operated treatment plant to above allowable flows indicated in the aPDES permit would nave significant adverse impacts.
+Privately operated pumpingutation, that would discharge to inadequately-sized sewers would have an adverse impact on the collection system.

 420.2.
-Sanitary and Stormwater Drainage and Management
+San tary and Stormwater Praining and Management

-The determination of the significance of a project's impact, if any, to the City's infrastructure depends on the project type, any best management practices incorporated into the proposed project, and its location.
-For instance, a relatively modest increase in sanitary flows may impact separate or combined sewers and conveyance facilities within one drainage or catchment area differently than if the same increase was to occur in another drainage or catchment area.
-Or, a large increase in stormwater volumes within a drainage or catchment area that discharges to a specific receiving waterbody may not significantly impact water quality to the same extent as if the same volumes were discharged to another receiving waterbody.
-Consequently, within the context of the location of the project, significant impacts on sanitary and stormwater drainage and management may occur if the project resulted in:
+In a ternination of the significance of a project's impact, if any, on the City's infrastructure depends on the project type, any best management practices incorporated into the proposed project, anonts location.
+For instance, a relatively modest increase in sanitary flows may impact separate or combined sewers can conveyance facilities within one drainage or catchment area differently than the same increase in another drainage or catchment area.
+Or, a large increase in stormwater volumes withing drainage or catchment area that discharges to a specific receiving waterbody may not signing and water quality to the same extent as the same volumes discharged to another reeiving waterbody.
+Consequently, within the context of the location of the project, significant impasts in sanitary and stormwater drainage and management may occur if the project resulted in:

-- Appreciable increases in sanitary flows in an area with no existing or proposed combined or sanitary sewers. - Appreciable increases in stormwater runoff in an area with no existing or proposed combined or separate storm sewers. - Appreciable increases in sanitary and/or stormwater flows to a combined or separate sewer system that would exceed capacity in the sewer system or exacerbate current conditions related to street flooding or surcharging sewers downstream. - Appreciable increases in sanitary and/or stormwater flows to a combined sewer system that would exacerbate current conditions related to CSOs (i.e., frequency or volumes). - Appreciable increases in combined or separate storm sewer flows that result in increased pollutant loadings or standards that would exacerbate water quality, ecological integrity or public use and enjoyment of receiving waterbodies pursuant to 6 NYCRR Part 800.
+- Appreciable increases in sanitary flows in an area with no existing or proposed combined or sanitary sewers. - Appreciable increases in stormwater runoff in an area with no existing or proposed combined or separate storm sewers.

+- Appreciable increases in sanitary and/or stormwater flows to a combined or separate sewer system that would exceed capacity in the sewer system or exacerbate current conditions related to street flooding or surcharging sewers downstream. - Appreciable increases in sanitary and/or stormwater flows to a combined sewer system that would exacerbate current conditions related to CSOs (i.e., frequency or volumes). - Appreciable increases in combined or separate storm sewer flows that result in increased pollutant loadings or standards that would exacerbate water quality, ecological integrity, or public use and enjoyment of receiving waterbodies pursuant to 6 NYCRR Part 800.
 Under this program, the State Water Pollution Control Board adopts and assigns classifications and standards on the basis of the existing or expected best usage of the State's waters.